vanutp/tgbridge/docs/en/compatibility.md

 # Compatibility

-This mod aims to be compatible with most of existing mods/plugins.
+This mod aims to be compatible with most of existing mods/plugins, and to provide useful integrations,
+See below for the current list of implemented integrations.

 If you would like to see support for a mod/plugin not in this list, feel free to submit a [feature request](https://github.com/vanutp/tgbridge/issues/new?template=feature_request.yml).